Balkandji: Biography

 Alexander Stoyanov, on drums, and Vladimir Leviev, on bass, joined Balkandji to work on their debut album.
 In the spring of 2001, they again participated in national radio contest with the song "Krali Marko", which won first place.
 The same year, their song "Kam taz zemia" won second place in the "My Reason To Stay in Bulgaria" contest.
 That autumn, a side-project of the band, which again incorporated folklore elements, won a contest for electronic music.

 In November Balkandji was joined by the opera singer Inna Zamfirova.
 Meanwhile, the demo recording of the album Probujdane was completed.
 Their first live performance soon followed, featuring Spas Dimitrov on guitar, Nikolay Trajkov on drums and Hristo Pashov on bass.
 Stoyanov and Leviev were students abroad at that time.
 In 2002 the band decided to record and release the album by themselves, because of the lack of interest from musical labels.
 Since then Balkadji has staged many live performances, and in 2003 became part of the regular program of certain nightclubs such as O!Shipka.

 In 2003 the band wrote the song "Oi, mari, Yano", which was included in a compilation produced by the club, O!Shipka, and Toxity Records.
 At this time the band began working on their second album.
 In 2004 they released the single "Zvezdica".

-Balkandji is currently in the process of writing more material for their upcoming album, Zmej.